Columbia Military Divorce Lawyer

 The divorce orders must take into account all these income sources.
 Fortunately, the legal solutions can be creative.
 For example, one spouse may retain PX privileges after the divorce.

-Dividing Military Retirement Accounts in a Columbia Military Divorce
+Dividing Military Retirement Accounts in a Howard County Military Divorce

 The attractive retirement package lures many people into full-time military service.
 The law recently changed in this area, so dividing these retirement accounts is even more difficult.